Higher regularizations for zeros of cuspidal automorphic L-functions of GL_d: Proof of Theorem

-By the same argument performed in \cite{Deninger1992}, we see that the integral on the right-hand side converges absolutely for any $s\in\bC$, whence it defines an entire function as a function of $s$.
-Therefore, substituting the formula \eqref{for:p-part} into \eqref{for:xi1} and multiplying $(2\pi)^{s}\G(s)^{-1}$ to the both-hand sides of \eqref{for:xi1}, we obtain the expression \eqref{for:xi2}.
-Now it is easy to see that \eqref{for:xi2} gives a meromorphic continuation of $\xi_K(s,z;\chi)$ to the whole plane $\bC$ with only a simple pole at $s=1$.
-This completes the proof of the proposition. \end{proof}
+which is obtained from the Euler product expression of $L(s,\pi)$.
+This shows the equation \eqref{for:xi2}.
+By the same argument performed in \cite{Deninger1992}, we see that the last integral in \eqref{for:integral} converges absolutely for all $s\in\bC$, whence it defines an entire function as a function of $s$.
+Therefore, the expression \eqref{for:xi2} indeed gives a meromorphic continuation of $\xi(s,z,\pi)$ to $\bC$ which has only a simple pole coming from the Hurwitz zeta function at $s=1$.
+This ends the proof. \end{proof}

+Proposition~\ref{prop:merocon_xi} shows that $\xi(s,z,\pi)$ is holomorphic at $s=1-r$ for all $r\in\bN$ and hence, in particular, that the function $\Xi_r(z,\pi)$ is well-defined.
 We now give a proof of our main result.